microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_data/gke/gke_dc_vanilla_terraform/_index.md

   ![PowerShell login script run](./33.png)

-* Using Powershell, login to the Data Controller and check it's health using the below commands.
+* Using PowerShell, login to the Data Controller and check it's health using the below commands.

     ```powershell
     azdata login --namespace $env:ARC_DC_NAME